microsoft/vscode-wiki/How-to-Contribute.md

 git clone https://github.com/<<<your-github-account>>>/vscode.git
 ```

-Occassionally you will want to merge changes in the upstream repository (the official code repo) with your fork.
+Occasionally you will want to merge changes in the upstream repository (the official code repo) with your fork.

 ```
 cd vscode